HLammers/cybo-drummer/README.md

 * Optionally set the channel (1 to 16) on which to send MIDI data to the selected output device
 * Set the channel for devices which receive all triggers on the same channel
 * Set the channel to ‘__’ for devices which receive different triggers on different channels
+* This is the channel at which control data (program change, bank select) is sent (if not specified it will be sent to channel 10)
 > [!TIP]
 > If [MIDI learn](#midi-learn) is turned on, channel can be set sending anything from that channel from a device connected to the set [MIDI learn port](#midi-learn-port).<br clear="right"/>